cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## Manage your .gov domain

 In November 2023, we [launched a new registrar](../../about/product/) for managing .gov domains.
-If you already have a .gov domain, you can [manage Domain Name System (DNS) information, domain contacts, and more in the registrar](../../help/domain-management/).
+If you already have a .gov, you can [manage DNS information, domain contacts, and more in the registrar](../../help/domain-management/).

-## What else is new?

-We’ve shared a [summary of new registrar features](../../about/product).
 A few recent updates:

 - Domain managers can add other users without our help.
 - Expiration dates are displayed in the domain dashboard.